thedancomplex/darwin-ach/README.md

 * Design 3D printed backpack csse for the Raspi Zero W2
 * Verify auto install for main computer
 * Verify auto install for backpack comptuer
+* Add apt-get auto install for 64 bit version on ubuntu raspi

 # Joint Index for the Darwin-Op
 The following are the joint indexes for the Darwin OP: